 Privacy Policy

-This Privacy Policy sets out the policies of Alceon Group Pty Ltd, and where appropriate, other entities within the Alceon group (“Alceon Group”, “us”, “we”, “our”), on dealing with personal information.
+This Privacy Policy sets out the policies of Alceon Group Pty Ltd, its related bodies corporate and all of its authorised representatives (as that term is defined in the Corporations Act 2001), excluding those wholly owned subsidiaries and authorised representatives that have adopted separate privacy policies and which are published on their respective websites, (together “Alceon Group”, “us”, “we”, “our”), on dealing with personal information.
 We recognise the importance of your privacy and understand your concerns about the security of your personal information.
 We are committed to protecting any personal information about you that we hold.
 This Privacy Policy explains what information we collect, how we use it and what rights you have in relation to it.
 We hope you take some time to read through it carefully, as it is important.
-If there are any terms in this Privacy Policy that you do not agree with, please discontinue use of our website and our services.

 Application of privacy laws